 The most simpler setup is to install the MapTiler Server on a single server within the organization and allow users within the same organization to access it directly.
 However, in most cases, It is necessary to set up additional security measures, HTTPS, serve multiple services on a single machine, load-balancing, rate-limiting, or other advanced features.
 In such a case, you can also install the firewall and the reverse proxy

-Download the installer from the MapTiler website - desktop section for your platform.
+Download the installer from the MapTiler website - Engine section for your platform.
 We use Ubuntu for this article so we download the Linux DEB package and install it as follows:

 Converting GeoTIFF to

-We will launch the MapTiler Desktop by simply typing into the terminal:
+We will launch the MapTiler Engine by simply typing into the terminal:

-In the next step, MapTiler Desktop will ask us in which format we want to convert our file.
+In the next step, MapTiler Engine will ask us in which format we want to convert our file.
 We will choose MBTiles and Global Mercator as the output coordinate system.

 MapTiler Deskop will process the file and store it in the location we have specified.
 Now we can go on, install the MapTiler Server and configure it to serve the file we have just created.